ldrobnik/drobnik.writing/src/data/blognotes/poznan.md

 - Poznań is the only city mentioned in Poland’s national anthem.
 - The city is divided into five districts: Jeżyce, Grunwald, Wilda, Nowe Miasto, and Stare Miasto.
 The latter, although literally called the Old Town, accommodates not only the historic centre but also the landscapes of blocks of flats in the north.
 - No one really uses the five administrative districts in everyday conversations.
 People usually refer to themselves as coming from smaller neighbourhoods, such as Łazarz, Sołacz, or Winogrady.
 - There’s no underground but the city has a fast tram line connecting the north with the centre.
 The line is called Poznań Fast Tram (Poznański Szybki Tramwaj).
-The acronym PST gave rise to affectionate monicker *pestka*.
-It literally means ‘seed’ but also has an idiomatic meaning similar to English ‘piece of cake’.
+The acronym PST gave rise to an affectionate monicker *pestka*.
+It literally means ‘seed’ but also has an idiomatic sense similar to English ‘piece of cake’.
 - Confusingly to outsiders, Poznań dwellers often use the word *tej* for emphasis.

 [<img src="vostok-cover.jpg" alt="A book cover: Vostok by Łukasz Drobnik.
 Rows of pink triangles against white background.
 In the top part, the title and author’s name in a black, geometric font">](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk)